legend-exp/remage/docs/manual/output.md

 :::

-Typically only steps where some energy was deposited are written out to disk, to control this behaviour there is a macro command:
+Typically only steps where some energy was deposited are written out to disk, to control this behaviour there is a macro command [link]<project:../rmg-commands.md#rmgoutputgermaniumdiscardzeroenergyhits>:

 `/RMG/Output/Germanium/DiscardZeroEnergyHits`